Non-stationarity in correlation matrices for wind turbine SCADA-data and implications for failure detection: Data

 \section{Data}

-Our dataset includes 100 offshore wind turbines.
-It contains observables that are measured at approximately 5$\si{s}$ time intervals.
-To obtain aligned, synchronized data, we average the time series on 10$\si{s}$ time intervals resulting in a data frequency $\nu = 1/10\si{s}$.
-This ensures continuity in the data even when the actual measurement frequency fluctuates around $5\si{s}$.
+Our dataset includes 100 \emph{Vestas} V90 wind turbines from the Thanet offshore wind farm south-east of Great Britain.
+It contains observables that are measured at approximately 5 s time intervals.
+To obtain aligned, synchronized data, we average the time series on 10 s time intervals resulting in a data frequency $\nu = 1/10~\unit{s}$.
+This ensures continuity in the data even when the actual measurement frequency fluctuates around 5 s.
 This does not hinder the calculation of correlations for our purposes.
 In fact, it is rather similar to any measurement process: Every sensor will in reality average over a short time span to obtain a value.
-Taking the mean over 10$\si{s}$ seems therefore more natural than, for example, using only the last value from each interval.
-If at some time the deviation from the 5$\si{s}$ interval becomes stronger or if there are actually missing data points, data points will be missing in our averaged data as well.
+Taking the mean over 10 s seems therefore more natural than, for example, using only the last value from each interval.
+If at some time the deviation from the 5 s interval becomes stronger or if there are actually missing data points, data points will be missing in our averaged data as well.
 This might occur if there was a problem with, for example, sensors or communications.
 Another reason is simply a decreased measurement frequency when the turbine is switched off.
 This is underlined by the majority of missing values occurring in the very low wind speed regime beneath the turn-on wind speed.
 As the turbines are not running during these times, this wind range is not of interest for us.
 These missing values do not pose a problem for our analysis.
-For these reasons, we decided to transfer missing values from the original dataset into the 10$\si{s}$ data instead of replacing them by other means.\\ We are interested in identifying changes in the correlation structure, which emerge while the turbine is operating normally, in contrast to changes caused by failures.
-Therefore, we look at the following basic observables: \begin{itemize} \item generated active power (ActivePower) \item generated current (CurrentL1) \item rotation per minute of the rotor (RotorRPM) \item rotation per minute of the high speed shaft at the generator (GeneratorRPM) \item wind speed (WindSpeed) \end{itemize} These observables provide a good picture of the main turbine systems.
-Wind speed makes the rotor move.
-Its rotation is transmitted via gears to the rotation of the high speed shaft at the generator.
-This, in turn, generates electrical current and power.
-While measurements of temperatures are very common and useful for failure analysis \cite{Jin2021, Tautz-Weinert2017, Maldonado-Correa2020}, it seems reasonable to assume that their behaviour in normal states is always coupled to mechanical variables, e.g. higher rotation speeds will lead to increased bearing temperatures.
-Excluded from the study at hand, further analysis of temperature correlations is nevertheless desirable for failure detection. \\ We used approximately three weeks of data from 5th to 24th March 2017.
-The data from such a time span are still easy enough to handle while providing enough data points to obtain reasonable clustering results.
-In view of possible practical applications identifying normal states for failure detection, three weeks is a short enough time span to make it easily usable.
-There would be no need to collect huge amounts of operational data beforehand.
-However, it is of course necessary that the data used for identifying different operational states covers all possible states.
-In practice it turns out later that this means, we need a wide range of wind speeds in our data.
-The actual time span was chosen, because for at least one wind turbine there are no manual or automatic alarms or services during this period (cp. section \ref{sec:WT1Clustering}).
-Two turbines have no recorded data for this time span, effectively reducing our data set to 98 turbines. \\ Due to confidentiality agreements we will never show absolute values of any observable.
-In fact, only wind speed is shown directly and is then presented in units of the nominal wind speed $\tilde{v}_{\mathrm{nom}}$ at which the turbine starts to produce its nominal power output according to the manufacturer.
-The tilde is introduced to mark it as the rated value provided by the manufacturer as we will later on try to infer this value also from the data. \\ Each of the measured signals $k$ for each turbine $l$ yields a time series of data points $S_k^{(l)} (t)$, $k=1,\dots,K$, $l=1,\dots,L$, $t=1,\dots,T_{\text{end}}$.
-Here, we assume that all times are given as unit free steps.
-In the case of our dataset we have $K=5$, $L=98$ and - assuming complete data - $T_{\text{end}} = 20\cdot24\cdot60\cdot6=172800$.
-The data is arranged into $L$ rectangular $K \times T_{\text{end}}$ data matrices
+For these reasons, we decided to transfer missing values from the original dataset into the 10 s data instead of replacing them by other means.